 COMPENSATION

 3.01 The parties agree that the unit prices to be paid by HPL to the Independent Contractor for the Services performed hereunder shall be as set forth on Exhibit "A" attached hereto and incorporated herein for all intents and purposes.
-A prepayment amount equal to twenty-five percet (25%) of the total estimated fees (as set forth in Exhibit “A” attached hereto) shall be paid ten days after the commencement of the work.
+A prepayment amount equal to twenty-five percent (25%) of the total estimated fees (as set forth in Exhibit “A” attached hereto) shall be paid ten days after the commencement of the work.
 Such prepayment amount shall be credited against the Services performed hereunder.
 Once such prepayment amount is depleted due to the Services performed, then HPL will be invoiced for the actual number of hours worked, on a bi-monthly basis.

-3.02 In addition to the compensation set forth above, Independent Contractor shall also be reimbursed for any travel expenses, or any other expense outside the scope of this agreement ("Excluded Expenses"), provided that all Excluded Expenses above $4,000 shall be approved in writing by HPL in advance.
+3.02 In addition to the compensation set forth above, Independent Contractor shall also be reimbursed for any travel expenses, or any other expense outside the scope of this agreement ("Excluded Expenses"), provided that the sum of all Excluded Expenses shall not exceed $4,000 without obtaining approval in writing by HPL in advance.
 Any Excluded Expenses above $4,000 and incurred without prior written approval of HPL shall be borne solely by Independent Contractor.

 3.03 The parties agree that in no event, unless approved in writing by HPL, shall the total fees for all the Services hereunder, including any Excluded Expenses actually incurred by Independent Contractor, exceed $257,500.
 Payment shall be made by wire transfer or any other method convenient to HPL.